 - a.
-At the worksite for supervision, there shall be a 'mate' for every 40 workers and additional mate for 10 workers beyond 41 workers upto 80 workers.
+At the worksite one 'mate', for every 10 workers upto 40 workers in Himalayan States/UTs (namely Jammu & Kashmir, Ladakh, Himachal Pradesh, Uttrakhand), North Eastern States and other UTs (namely Andaman & Nicobar, Puducherry, Dadra Nagar Haveli and Lakshadweep) and one mate for every 20 workers upto 40 workers in the remaining States (as per MoRD letter no. J-11017/01/2021-RE-VI (374849) dated 06th March, 2021); and additional mate for 10 workers beyond 41 workers upto 80 workers may be deployed for proper supervision of work.
 Semi-skilled wages shall be paid to the mate and the mate shall be given tasks such as: giving mark out, taking measurement, maintaining the field measurement book and updating the Job Cards with details for each worker for the quantum of work done and wages received.
 At least 50% of the worksite supervisors (mates) should be women, preferably from among the members of Self Help Groups (SHGs). - b.
 For every 2,500 active JCs, there shall be a 'Technical Assistant' for measuring and recording of measurement in the MB every week or soon after the closure of muster, whichever is earlier. - c.
 If the State Government so decides, the services of a Barefoot Technician (BFT) from a worker household may be utilised.
 The BFT will extend support to Technical Assistant/ Junior Engineer. - d.
 The cost of payment to the technical personnel including the mates, TAs and BFTs shall be part of the material component. - e.
 Technical Sanction will be issued by the Officials as per flow diagram in SECURE as per delegated powers by the State / UT.
 There shall be a 'Junior Engineer/Assistant Engineer' at the block level/Gram who will do check measurements recorded in the Measurement Book (M-Book). - f.
-A Case Record/ Work File should be initiated by the Junior Engineer before start of the work. - g.
-There shall be at the State level a chief engineer headed cell in case of those States whose annual expenditure is more than Rs.1000 crore annually.
-In those cases where expenditure is less than Rs.1000 crore, the Cell shall be headed by a superintendent engineer rank official.
-Such positions shall be full time and filled on deputation from other technical departments of the State government.
-The State government shall also provide for such supporting engineers like SE, EE, AE, etc. as may be required.
-These posts shall also be full time posts to be filled by deputation preferably from RD department or other technical departments of the State.
-The above engineering cell shall be responsible for design, implementation, quality monitoring and corrective steps for implementation of Mahatma Gandhi NREGS works. - h.
-At the sub-state/division level, district level and block level, the State
+A Case Record/ Work File should be initiated by the Junior Engineer before start of the work.